Pokemon trainers are the lucky ones.

 Champ and I have a plan.
 I'm worried it's a stupid plan, though.
 That's why I haven't told Mom or Sammy or Dad.
 That day when Mom explained about pokemon trainers to me, she said you don't need an "official" starter.
 You just need a strong pokemon —well, a pokemon strong enough to fight all the wild pokemon and trainers out there.
 But to catch a strong pokemon without another pokemon first you need to buy lots and lots of expensive poke balls.
 Or you need to pay for someone else to capture it for you or for someone else to raise it up for you.

 Here's the thing, though.
 I don't need a pokeball for Champ to come with me.
 I've told him all about trainers —the free food, free healing, the quick money.
 Also, unlike battles down in the sewer, trainer battles end when the pokemon are uncon-unconscious!
 He got all excited when I told him, chittered a whole lot, and gave me his biggest grin.
 Well, not exactly a grin, but he does this thing with his whiskers and ears that's basically the same.

 It's late now, nearly time for me to run home so Mom and Dad don't worry.
 I'm sitting with Champ, and we're both thinking over our plan.

 "If we want to do this," I tell him slowly, "we have to train so that you're stronger than all the other rattata.
 I know that sounds tough, but I'll help you!
 I can give you some of my food every day, so that you don't have to spend the day looking for some, and instead we can practice your moves.
 We'll be a team, right?
 That's something none of the other rattata have got."

 "Tatta!"
 In response, Champ lifts his front paws up and down really quickly, like he always does when he's excited.

 And you know what?
 I think we can do this.
-I do.

 Because even if no one else does, I believe in Champ.